+Be Cool, Recycle in School.
 Filmed at an M.S.
 113 classroom in Brooklyn, this fun music video will set the right tone for your students to recycle.
 Watch video.

+Pratt Industries on The Works.
 Seeing is believing.
-This fantastic 8 minute video from The History Channel visits NYCs largest paper recycler, Pratt Industries on Staten Island, to show how they recycle NYC paper.
+This fantastic 8 minute video from The History Channel visits NYC's paper recycler, Pratt Industries on Staten Island, to show how they recycle NYC paper.
 Watch video.

-A recycling anthem for NYC schools, written and performed by Queens high school student CJ Joseph.
+R to the E to the Cycle.
+A recycling anthem for NYC schools, written and performed by former Queens high school student CJ Joseph.
 This catchy jam will have all of your students singing along while learning the right way to recycle in NYC.
 Watch video.

-Writer and director, Andrew Nisker asks an average urban family, to keep every scrap of garbage they create for three months.
+Garbage: the Revolution Starts at Home.
+An average urban family keeps every scrap of garbage they create for three months.
 He then takes them on a journey to find out where it all goes and what it's doing to the world.
 Watch video.

+The Story of Stuff.
 These groundbreaking, 20-minute films, use animation and a human narrator to take viewers on a provocative and eye-opening tour of the real costs of our consumer driven culture.
 Watch video.